Serious Mental Illness - Adults

-Mainstream Transitional Living is a voluntary mental health transitional home for SPMI clients.
+Mainstream Transitional Living is a voluntary mental health transitional residential home for SMI clients.
 At the home, medication trained staff assists residents 24 hours per day, 7 days per week.
 Case Management is available 5 days per week.
 This program develops a daily structure, encourages medication compliance and stabilization, and facilitates independent living skills.

-IMPACT-West (Individualized and Mobile Program for Assertive Community Treatment)
+(Individualized and Mobile Program for Assertive Community Treatment)

-CARE (Continuous Assistance, Rehabilitation, and Education)
+(Continuous Assistance, Rehabilitation, and Education)

-PATH Team (Projects for Assistance in Transition from Homelessness)
+(Projects for Assistance in Transition from Homelessness)